tonyjurg/Parashot/WeeklyParasha/02 - Noach/README.md

 ## AI generated image

+The following image was created by DALL-E as illustration for this parasha.
+The following prompt was used 'A scene from the biblical story of Noah's Ark where animals are seen exiting the large wooden ark.'

 <img src="images/DALL_E_Noah_animals_exiting_the_ark.jpg">
-DALL.E image generated with the prompt 'A scene from the biblical story of Noah's Ark where animals are seen exiting the large wooden ark.'